anthro-id/legal/en-US/PRIVACY.md

 - **Your payments data.** (optional)
   - Some of our features, products, or services requires collecting payments information including a payment method, full name, identification (phone number, bank account number of the holder), billing and/or company address.
-  - We **DO NOT** collect any more information other than stated above including, but not limited to your credit card information, and other sensitive information related with payments.
   - For more information about how we and our vendors collect your payments data, please see **Payment Processing** section below.

+We do not collect anything more than stated above.
 # Purposes
 We may disclose your personal data in the good faith belief that such action is necessary stated below.